nwpistols/loan-summary/README.md

 Make sure to save the mortgage.py in the same folder as this is the key the loan summary will use.

-Run notebook to make sure the loan summary is pulling from mortgage.py
+Run notebook to check if the loan summary is pulling from mortgage.py

 Edit any of the numbers in green